Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: The Method for Expert-Guided Decision-Making

+Given a conversation history $c_h$, we formalize the expert's responses $c_r^*$ as being generated from the following computational model:

-In our dataset, a single annotation tuple is $(c_h, e, z, c_{r}^*)$.
-Each tuple contains the conversation history $c_h$ which includes the lesson topic and the last 5 conversation messages leading up to the student's turn where the mistake is made; in other words $c_h[-1]$ is the student's conversation turn where they make a mistake.
-Finally, the tuple contains the remediation annotations from the \frameworkname{} benchmark.
+where $e$ is the error, $z_{\text{what}}$ the strategy, and $z_{\text{why}}$ the intention.
+Our dataset contains \numAnnotations{} examples, where each example is $(c_h, c_r', e, z_{\text{what}}, z_{\text{why}}, c_{r}^*)$.
+Each example contains the conversation history $c_h$ which includes the lesson topic and the last 5 conversation messages leading up to the student's turn where the mistake is made; i.e., $c_h[-1]$ is the student's conversation turn where they make a mistake.
+It also contains the novice tutor's original response to the student's mistake $c_r'$ and the experts' decision annotations and responses.
+Every conversation is annotated with two ground-truth expert responses.
+Our dataset covers 120 different lesson topics, including ``Word Problems with Fractions'', ``Order of Operations'' and ``Graphing on a Coordinate Grid''.
+We split the final dataset into a train, validation, and test set with a 6:1:3 ratio.
+The train set contains \numTrainAnnotations{}, validation \numValidationAnnotations{}, and test \numTestAnnotations{} examples.